 - Wash your hands with soap and water after coughing, sneezing or touching common surfaces like doorknobs, keyboards and telephones.
 You can also use alcohol-based hand cleaners.

-Dr. Chokechai Rongkavilit, pediatric infectious disease specialist at Children's Hospital of Michigan in Detroit, says that the most important precaution for parents to take is to make sure that children receive the age-appropriate, up-to-date vaccinations.
+Dr. Chokechai Rongkavilit, a director pediatric infectious disease at Valley Children’s Hospital in Madera, California who formerly worked at Children’s Hospital of Michigan in Detroit, says that the most important precaution for parents to take is to make sure that children receive the age-appropriate, up-to-date vaccinations.
 Also, because the disease is spread by bodily secretions – such as saliva – he says it is important to practice good personal hygiene, particularly hand hygiene.

 “It is a pretty serious disease.
 It can be deadly,” he says.
 “Symptoms come on rapidly and can include high fever, stiff neck, sleepiness, seizure, and nausea and vomiting.”